About

 New media with a helpfully skeptical view on the hype

-The weekly digest that brings you realistic, pragmatic, and sometimes unhinged analysis on the forces reshaping our world.
+The weekly briefing that brings you realistic, pragmatic, and sometimes unhinged analysis on the forces reshaping our world.

 Subscribe